thanasisn/SDR_enhancement_LAP/article/article.md

             \subfloat[\label{fig:P-energy-sum}]
                 {\includegraphics[width=\linewidth]{../images/P-energy-1} }
         }
-    \caption{Time series for the period 1993 -- 2023 of (a) the yearly CE number of occurrences, (b) the yearly mean OIR and (c) the yearly excess irradiation.
+    \caption{Time series for the period 1993 -- 2023 of (a) the yearly CE number of occurrences, (b) the yearly mean OI and (c) the yearly excess irradiation.
 The black lines represent the linear trends on the yearly data.}\label{fig:P-energy}
 \end{figure}